-B.7.
-State whether certain decisions other than those established by law, involving an acquisition, disposal, transfer of essential assets to another company or other similar corporate operations must be laid before the general meeting of shareholders for approval:
+B.7. er certain decisions other than those established by law, involving an acquisition, disposal, transfer of essential ther company or other similar corporate operations must be laid before the general meeting of shareholders for

+[] Yes

+[٧] No

 B.8.
 Indicate the address and access to the company's website and where to find information on corporate governance and other information on general meetings that must be made available to shareholders through the company's website: